AAM: Asian Art Museum

 SFUSD: San Francisco Unified School District

-The Recreation, Culture and Education Service Area encompasses much of what makes San Francisco a rich and vibrant city.
-San Francisco’s park system has more green space than any other municipality in the United States.
+The Recreation, Culture, and Education Service Area encompasses much of what makes San Francisco a rich and vibrant city.
+San Francisco’s park system has more accessible green space than any other municipality in the United States.
 Dog play spaces, golf courses, urban trails, natural areas, and urban agriculture are all part of the City’s recreational portfolio.
-Our Main Library and 27 branch libraries provide free and equal access to information as well as diverse literary and educational programs.
+The Main Library and 27 branch libraries provide free and equal access to information as well as diverse literary and educational programs.
 Our City museums—the Asian Art Museum, de Young Museum, Legion of Honor, and Academy of Sciences—showcase wide-ranging exhibitions and complement the City’s own civic art collection of over 4,000 objects and monuments.
 An essential part of the City’s social and cultural fabric is our student body; each year San Francisco Unified School District serves 57,000 students, and City College of San Francisco serves 35,000 full-time equivalent students.
 These San Francisco institutions honor the City's cultural histories while embracing the promise of the future.

 San Francisco’s recreational, cultural, and educational resources drive our quality of life and underlie our shared experience as a city.
 Keeping these institutions in a state of good repair is a priority.
 Within each subsection of this chapter, projects are discussed in the following order: Parks (REC), Cultural Facilities (AAM, ARTS, FAM, SCI, WAR), and Educational Institutions (LIB, CCSF, SFUSD).